Medical Fertility Treatments

 Class IV ovulatory disorders are caused by high levels of prolactin (the milk secretion hormone) and low levels of estrogen and pituitary hormones.
 Patients with class IV disorders generally respond well to medication that reduce prolactin secretion.

-Clomid (clomiphene citrate) and gonadotropins are the most commonly used ovulation inducing agents.
+Letrozole, Clomid (clomiphene citrate), and gonadotropins are the most commonly used ovulation inducing agents.

 Gonadotropins are injectable medications that work to mimic the secretions of pituitary hormones.
 During the use of gonadotropins, specialists will closely monitor the ovarian response in order to determine the level of stimulation, the progression of the developing follicles, and an optimal time to begin ovulatory stimulation.
-Gonadotropins can be used in combination with intrauterine insemination (IUI) or during the in vitro fertilization procedure.
+Gonadotropins can be used in combination with intrauterine insemination (IUI) or during IVF.

 Cycle Monitoring and Stimulation

-Monitoring and stimulating ovarian cycles is the core of all assisted reproduction procedures.
+Monitoring the stimulation of ovaries is the core of all assisted reproduction procedures.
 During this process, specialists will closely monitor the progress with the use of blood tests and ultrasounds.
-Monitoring blood hormone levels and the progress of the ovarian follicles is done to track responses to medical treatment and to help pinpoint when ovulation will most likely begin.
-Ovulatory stimulation is usually achieved by the use of Clomid taken orally or with gonadotropin injections.
-During the second half of the cycle, progesterone is typically used in order to maintain normal hormone levels and to ensure proper preparation of the uterus for a fertilized egg.
+Monitoring blood hormone levels and the progress of the ovarian follicles is done to track responses to medical treatment and to help pinpoint when ovulation will most likely occur.
+During the second half of the cycle, progesterone is often supplemented to maintain normal hormone levels and to ensure proper preparation of the uterus for a fertilized egg to implant.

 Ultrasound Tracking of Ovulation

 Ultrasound testing allows doctors to closely track ovulation, in a very safe and highly reliable method.
 During specific stages in the ovulation cycle, a vaginal ultrasound will be performed.
-This provides doctors with an accurate count and progression of the developing follicles and eggs, allowing for very precise timing for insemination, whether naturally or artificial, to ensure the greatest chance of success.
+This provides doctors with an accurate count and progression of the developing follicles and eggs, allowing for very precise timing for insemination to ensure the greatest chance of success.
 The ultrasound is performed by inserting a small transducer into the vagina, which causes very little to no discomfort.

 Intrauterine Insemination (IUI)

-Intrauterine Insemination is the most common form of artificial insemination that we perform at our facility.
-Many times when patients think of artificial insemination, they are thinking of IUI procedures.
-IUI is most commonly suggested in cases where pregnancy attempts have been unsuccessful for at least one year, after ruling out other causes of infertility.
-During IUI procedures, the semen specimen is washed of any seminal plasma and can then be directly injected into the uterus thru the cervix vaginally.
+Intrauterine Insemination is most commonly suggested in cases where pregnancy attempts have been unsuccessful for at least one year, after ruling out other causes of infertility.
+During IUI procedures, the semen specimen is washed of any seminal plasma, concentrated, and can then be directly injected into the uterus through a small catheter placed through the cervix.
+This optimizes chances of conceiving by placing a high concentration of sperm in the right place, at the right time (during ovulation).